Woodruff, Wisconsin: Airports

+The Lakeland Airport (KARV) is located just northwest of Woodruff.

-The Rhinelander-Oneida County Airport (KRHI) serves Woodruff, the county and surrounding communities with both scheduled commercial jet service and general aviation services.
+The Rhinelander-Oneida County Airport (KRHI) serves Woodruff and surrounding communities with both scheduled commercial jet service and general aviation services.

 Points of interest

 Woodruff is home to the world's largest penny (known to local residents as "The Big Penny").
 Made of concrete, the penny weighs 17,452 pounds.
 It commemorates a fundraising stunt engineered by Kate Pelham Newcomb, who inspired schoolchildren to collect pennies to raise money for a hospital in Woodruff.
 1.7 million pennies were collected.